 Port Moresby 101… The capital city of Papua New Guinea and the principal international gateway in to the country.
 Port Moresby is located on a quite spectacular headland that faces out in to Gulf of Papua.

-Port Moresby (or POM as it is often described locally) is the largest city in the South Pacific with a population of around 350,000.
+POM, as it is often described locally, is the largest city in the South Pacific with a population of around 350,000.
 The city has what you might call an image problem… With a firmly entrenched reputation as a violent and dangerous place.
 Where the streets are not safe to walk on, and venturing out on them is basically taking your life in your hands…

 So, if you are looking at a trip to Papua New Guinea.
 The bottom line is that you should not let the poor reputation of Port Moresby stop you from going!

 The country has a tremendous amount to offer, both above and below the water.
 And an overnight stay in the capital is not the near-death experience it might appear to be.